temperodave/developer-documentation/docs/4.references/supported-datasources.md

 - MSSQL
 - Netsuite
 - Oracle DB
+- Databricks
+- Synapse
 - Snowflake
 - Dynamics

-And more are in the works!
+And 1000s more using ODBC connectors.